rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/dev-reference/index.md

 layout: rsk
 ---

-The developer reference documentation is intended for developers looking to build and deploy a custom smart contract wallet.
+The developer reference documentation is intended for developers looking to build and deploy an account abstraction wallet on Rootstock.

 In this section, we will cover:

 * Prerequisites needed to run the RIF Wallet
-* How to instal the tools
+* How to install the tools
 * Fees associated with the app
 * Deploying a wallet.